gjanardhan-1/hmda-annual-datasets/README.md

 ## License / data use note

 The HMDA data distributed here are unmodified public releases from the CFPB/FFIEC and are subject to their original terms of use.
-Code in this repository is licensed under [LICENSE PLACEHOLDER].
+Code in this repository is **licensed under [LICENSE PLACEHOLDER]**.

 ## Contact

-Questions about this replication package can be directed to [CONTACT PLACEHOLDER].
+Questions about this replication package can be directed to **[]**.